***A special message to our Rainbow family – Past, Present and Future***

 Welcome to Rainbow Preschool

 We are an independent pre-school that opened in 1988.
-Our family run pre-schools provide childcare for up to 68 children per session, across two sites in Shirley, Southampton.
+Our family run pre-school provides childcare for up to 44 children per session, on the Wordsworth Primary School site in Shirley, Southampton.

 We have a team of 26 dedicated members of staff who set out to provide excellent standards of quality care, learning and play.
 Our staff are qualified in all aspects of childcare and have a passion for working with children; having been recruited on the basis of their professional qualifications and personal qualities.